AI-secure/DBA/README.md

 - run experiments for the four datasets:

-`python main.py --params utils/mnist_params.yaml`

-`python main.py --params utils/cifar_params.yaml`

-`python main.py --params utils/tiny_params.yaml`

-`python main.py --params utils/loan_params.yaml`
+`python main.py --params utils/X.yaml`

+X = mnist_params, cifar_params, tiny_params or loan_params
-parameters can be changed according to the comments in those yaml files to reproduce our experiments.
+parameters can be changed in those yaml files to reproduce our experiments.